In this post, I’m going to show you how to get out of debt fast, even on a low income.

 If you are living paycheck to paycheck, it’s probably because you have taken on too much debt.
 So, if you want to break this vicious cycle, you need to stop going into debt in the first place.

-Debt is not a tool for your financial situation.
+Debt is not a tool.
 Debt is a curse that follows you wherever you go.
 So, cut up your credit cards, stop taking out loans for anything, and start living by one rule: “If I can’t pay for it in full, I can’t buy it.”

 Remember, the deeper you dig a hole, the harder it is to get out.
 So, stop digging.